Square roots of complexified quaternions

-In Sec.~\ref{sec:2}, main properties of real quaternions, the square roots of which are real too, are summarized.
-In Sec.~\ref{sec:3}, the isomorphisms found from multiplication tables of complex quaternions and 3D real Clifford algebra are presented.
-These tables allow to deduce complex quaternionic roots from real 3D algebras.
-In Sec.~\ref{sec:4}, examples of selected quaternionic roots calculated in this way are given.
-Finally, in Sec.~\ref{sec:5} an algorithm that explores all possible multivector coefficient combinations for roots to exist in real \cl{3}{0} algebra and outputs all possible square root combinations is described.
-The algorithm also permits to know a possible number of free parameters for a concrete root.
+In Sec.~\ref{sec:2}, main properties of real quaternions, the square roots of which are real numbers, are summarized, where the procedure to extract the root from quaternion is explained too.
+In Sec.~\ref{sec:3}, the relations between complex quaternions and real Clifford algebra \cl{3}{0} are presented that allow to find complex quaternion roots.
+In Sec.~\ref{sec:4}, examples of selected quaternionic roots calculated in this way are inspected.